 How's the Pool?

 Nothing to write home about, unless you spend a lot of time writing about boring pools.
 Actually, the Fiesta Rancho Station Las Vegas pool is serviceable, small and uncrowded since there are only 100 rooms and most of the guests would rather be wrestling with one-armed bandits.

-Fiesta Rancho Hotel and Casino Las Vegas charges $9.99 a night for local and long distance phone calls.
-Hope you came to Vegas to make $10 worth of phone calls...
+Fiesta Rancho Hotel and Casino Las Vegas charges $11.19 a night for internet, a daily newspaper, local, long distance and toll free calls Hope you came to Vegas to make $10 worth of phone calls...

 Is it Worth It?This isn't a bad deal, but there's nothing special about this place.
 Will you even be able to tell you're in Vegas unless you leave your hotel room?
 No. Does that matter?
 You decide.